rodrigodcastro/Viz-Stuff/CONTRIBUTING.md

 # Guidelines for contributions
+All contributors of this proyect should respect the next general rules in order to mantaing a minimum organization of the proyect.
+This is important for submited contributions to be part of a repository of usefull and reusable scripts instead of converting this proyect in a bunch of unused and deprecated files.

 ## General directory structure
  * All script or program must be placed in a directory with a meaningfull name.